-Providing great value to customers requires an efficient operating engine, and we have put considerable effort into this in the past 12 months.
+Providing great value to customers requires an efficient operating engine, and we have put considerable effort into our supply chain processes.
 We have worked with suppliers to streamline our packaging operations, increasing efficiency and simplicity for our logistics activities whilst reducing cost.
 We have also increased our resilience by moving to a dual provider model on shipping, providing flexibility in a world affected significantly by geo-political events and their impact on sourcing and shipping routes.
 We have adopted a similar route in our local shipping provision, ensuring our customers can get what they want, when they want it, with a market competitive 10pm order cut-off for next day delivery.